telus/tds-core/packages/FlexGrid/Col/Col.md

 ### Hiding Columns

-On certain layouts, certain columns may want to be hidden.
-To do this, set the corresponding prop for the target breakpoint range as `true`.
+Hide columns at certain breakpoints by setting the corresponding prop for the target breakpoint range as `true`.
 If a breakpoint is defined as `true`, it will affect all other breakpoints after it until a latter breakpoint assigned as `false` is found.

 In the following example, the second column is set to hidden for `xs`, `sm`, and `xl` breakpoints.
 This column is not hidden for `md` and `lg` breakpoints.